P站视频

 Risk Factors for Wilms Tumors

-A risk factor is anything that raises a person's chance of having a disease such as cancer.
+A risk factor is anything that raises a person's chance of having a disease like cancer.
 Different cancers have different risk factors.

-Lifestyle-related risk factors such as body weight, physical activity, diet, and tobacco use play a major role in many adult cancers.
-But these factors usually take many years to influence cancer risk, and they are not thought to have much of an effect on the risk of childhood cancers, including Wilms tumors.
+Lifestyle-related risk factors like body weight, physical activity, diet, and tobacco and alcohol use play a major role in many adult cancers.
+But these factors usually take many years to influence cancer risk.
+They are not thought to have much of an effect on the risk of childhood cancers, including Wilms tumors.

 Most Wilms tumors have no clear cause, but there are some factors that affect risk.